alexpolt/alexpolt.github.io/src/dfaa.md

   So, the first step in the DFAA algorithm is to assign the Barycentric coordinate system to the polygon.
 For non-indexed geometry this can be done with the vertex id.
-  Alternatively you can always provide your own uv's, or use a buffer with 0,1,2 values foe each vertex.
+  Alternatively you can always provide your own uv's, or use a buffer with 0,1,2 values for each vertex.
 HLSL code looks like this:

     //Barycentrics
     static float2 uv01[] = { {0,0}, {1,0}, {0,1} };